legovader09/Idle-Slayer-Mods/RevealMimics/README.md

 Highlights mimic chests in the Chest Hunt minigame

-Chest that contain mimics will appear. **Please note that you must still pick a mimic chest to end the treasure hunt**
+Chest that contain mimics will appear.
+Can be configured to show multiplier chests in the config file.

 Plugin goes into **Path/To/Idle Slayer/BepInEx/plugins**